Ptosis in Everett, WA

 What is Ptosis?

 Ptosis is caused by an abnormality or weakness in the eyelid muscles (levator and mullers muscles).
-This can be congenital (occurring at birth) or acquired due to age or neurogenic, myogenic, or mechanical reasons.
-In some cases, ptosis may simply be caused by loose skin on the upper eyelid.
+This can be congenital (occurring at birth) or acquired due to aging or neurogenic, myogenic, or mechanical reasons.
+In some cases, it may simply be caused by loose skin on the upper eyelid.

-Sometimes, however, the reason for ptosis is more troubling.
+Sometimes, however, the reason behind a case of ptosis is more troubling.
 In addition to the possibility of the disorder occurring as a congenital condition, or as a consequence of an injury or surgery, ptosis may be caused by:

 - Migraine headache